PyRepair/maniple/training-data/summarize-experiment-v2/pandas/168/runtime_info_prompt.md

 You have been given the source code of a function that is currently failing its test cases.

-Your task is to create a short version of runtime input and output value pair by removing some variables that contribute less to the error.
-This involves examining what variables are directly inducing the error.
+Image you are in the middle of debugging process and you have logged the variable values from this buggy function.
+Your mission involves analyzing each test case of runtime input/output values step by step and compare it with the core logic of the function.
+Using this comparisons, formulate the reason for the discrepancy and summarise it.

 # Runtime value and type of variables inside the buggy function